The HEAP project is made up of 12 Work Packages

 The Exposome Monitoring and Metabolomics Profiling Work Package will develop a framework for data acquisition from wearable sensors and the Internet of Things.
 It will investigate the impacts of the exposome on the metabolomic profiles of a group of pregnant volunteers, who will wear sensors to provide continuous monitoring of their environmental exposures.
 These data will be processed using metabolomic profiling, a technique that provides a point-in-time snapshot of an organism’s physiological state.

-Lead partner: Logical Clocks
+Lead partner: Hopsworks

 The technology that powers HEAP